-Before attempting to use the examples with your pupils, it is a good idea to complete some activities using this teaching strategy yourself.
-It would be even better if you plan them and try them out with your student teacher colleagues.
+Before attempting to use the examples with your student teachers, it is a good idea to complete some activities using this teaching strategy yourself.
+It would be even better if you plan them and try them out with your tutor colleagues.
 Use the activity plan found in the Appendix.